Turkish court releases eight rights activists on bail in terrorism trial

 ISTANBUL (Reuters) - A Turkish court on Wednesday ordered the release on bail of eight human rights activists, including the director of the local branch of Amnesty International, pending a verdict in their trial on terrorism charges.

-The case against the activists, who number 11 in total and who face up to 15 years in prison if found guilty, has become a flashpoint in Turkey’s tension with Europe and heightened concern that an important NATO member is sliding further towards authoritarianism under President Tayyip Erdogan.
+The case against the activists, who number 11 in total and who face up to 15 years in prison if found guilty, has become a flashpoint in Turkey’s tense relations with Europe and heightened concern that an important NATO member is sliding further towards authoritarianism under President Tayyip Erdogan.

-Among those ordered to be released were Idil Eser, the director of Amnesty in Turkey, as well as Peter Steudtner, a German national, and Ali Gharavi, a Swede.
+Among those ordered released were Idil Eser, the director of Amnesty in Turkey, as well as Peter Steudtner, a German national, and Ali Gharavi, a Swede.
 Under the terms of their release, Steudtner and Gharavi are not required to remain in Turkey before the next court date on Nov.
 22.

 Two other activists were released on bail prior to the start of Wednesday’s trial.
-Another, Amnesty’s local chairman, is being held in the coastal province of Izmir where he faces charges in a separate case.
+Another, Amnesty’s local chairman, is still being held in the coastal province of Izmir where he faces charges in a separate case.

+“I think we’re all more than relieved,” a tearful Steudtner told reporters after he walked out of the Silivri prison, outside of Istanbul, a few hours later.

+“We are really grateful for everyone who supported us legally (and) diplomatically.”

 “It is a happy development that our friends are released, but this case should have never been brought,” said one of the defense lawyers, Erdal Dogan.